Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9C

 Memory Aid

-Real-World Application
+Real-World Example

 You set up two 1/4-wave verticals 1/4 wavelength apart and feed them 90 degrees out of phase.
 The antennas create a cardioid pattern - strong in one direction with a null behind.
 This is useful for direction-finding because the null gives you a clear indication of direction.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Cardioid pattern, Antenna array, 90 degrees out of phase, Unidirectional pattern
+Cardioid pattern Antenna array 90 degrees out of phase Unidirectional pattern

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9C topic.